For new students, or students who took classes with us prior to 2018, please contact us at (425) 739-8100

-All prospective ESL students need to follow these steps
+ESP placement testing is by appointment only!
+All prospective ESL students need to follow these steps.

 All ESL and ABE classes cost $25.00 per quarter, regardless of the number of credit taken.

 Day and evening ESL classes are offered to immigrants and refugees at Lake Washington Institute of Technology's (LWTech) Kirkland campus.
-Day classes usually are 9 a.m. to noon, and evening classes are 6 p.m. to 9 p.m.
+Day classes usually are 9 a.m. to 12 p.m., and evening classes are 6 p.m. to 9 p.m.

 Depending on the level and the schedule, classes can meet from six (6) hours a week to 15 hours a week (3 hours a day).
 At each level, students work on improving all four language skills (listening, speaking, reading, and writing).

 Under the Basic Skills program, on-line classes help students practice grammar and improve their reading and writing skills.
 Each quarter, LWTech offers special Orientation sessions.
 After taking a session, students submit weekly online assignments.

 Two online classes are currently available to ESL and ABED students: